bradcar/MicroPython_BMPxxx/README.md

 # Micropython BMPxxx - BMP585, BMP581, BMP380, and BMP280 driver
 MicroPython Driver for the Bosch BMP585, BMP581, BMP390, and BMP280  pressure sensors using I2C.
 It has the ability to adjust sea level pressure or the sensors altitude to a known elevation for accurate tracking.
 Raspberry Pi Pico and Pico 2.
+To find other MicroPython drivers see: https://awesome-micropython.com/

 ## Driver Features with focus on BMP585 & BMP581 Sensors
 Code includes: